 If you’re worried about your part-time job clashing with your studies let your boss know of any important deadlines.
 That way you’ve given plenty of notice to plan your shifts around your uni work.

 If you’ve got the necessary experience, babysitting and childminding can be a lucrative way to spend an evening.
-Sign up at websites like Student Nannies or Care.com.
-If you hate kids you can still house or even plant-sit through websites like House Sitters UK and Trusted House Sitters.
+Sign up by visiting a website like Care.com.
+If you dislike working with children, you can still house or even plant-sit through websites like House Sitters UK and Trusted House Sitters.
 If your landlord allows it, and you like animals, you could become a cat sitter with Cat in a Flat or sign up to Holidog to look after a cat or a dog.
 There’s nothing nicer than revising or studying with a cat or dog curled up on the sofa with you.

 4. Start your own business